 Most of your relationships are cold and difficult

 A person lacking in empathy will eventually lose the love and friendship extended to them by others because they cannot connect with you at a deeper level.
 You may mask your loneliness by looking smug or being aloof, but psychologists say this is a mask to ensure that your interpersonal inadequacies remain unexposed, since you are a saint you know!
 The typical outlet for covert narcissists is usually an immersion into work or pastimes like gaming and books that minimize human contact while keeping their cool self-important personas squeaky clean.

 You find other people’s opinions unimportant

 Introverted narcissist have a pervasive sense of withdrawn self-centeredness, and make for very poor listeners.
 If any argument or idea passes as flawed or uninteresting to them, they are quick to tune you out without giving you a chance or any benefit of the doubt in the matter.
 Unless it is agreeable to their sensitivities, then it stupid or boring and they are quick to change topics to interests that suit them.

 You are quietly smug

-If you possess eye rolling abilities that would floor Liz Lemon’s, ready to utilize them at the drop of a hat rather than say what you feel, then you could be covertly narcissistic.
-Non-verbal cues including long sighs, bored fidgeting or staring at your phone when you are supposed to be listening, are judgemental ways to shout you disinterest in others non-verbally.
+If you possess eye rolling abilities that would floor Liz Lemon’s, ready to utilize them at the drop of a hat rather than say what you feel, then you could be covert narcissist.
+Non-verbal cues including long sighs, bored fidgeting or staring at your phone when you are supposed to be listening, are judgmental ways to shout you disinterest in others non-verbally.

-Your smug attitude speaks better than words of your negativity, insensitivity, and intolerance, and when you talk, you talk judgementally putting others down to cover up your insecurity.
+Your smug attitude speaks better than words of your negativity, insensitivity, and intolerance, and when you talk, you talk judgmentally putting others down to cover up your insecurity.